 - 8 bacon strips, cooked and crumbled

-- For dressing, in a small bowl, whisk the mayonnaise, milk, dill and seasoning blend.
-In a 4-qt. clear glass serving bowl, layer the romaine, carrots, onion and cucumber (do not toss).
+- In a 4-qt. clear glass serving bowl, layer the romaine, carrots, onion and cucumber (do not toss).
 Pour dressing over the top; sprinkle with peas, cheese and bacon.
 Cover and refrigerate until serving.
-Yield: 20 servings.

 Nutrition Facts2/3 cup: 151 calories, 13g fat (4g saturated fat), 16mg cholesterol, 216mg sodium, 5g carbohydrate (2g sugars, 1g fiber), 4g protein.